cryptoTaxes/cryptoTaxes/README.md

 * `-time-zone=z` to use `z` as your time zone for date/time conversions.

+* `-year=y` to only process operations for year `y`.
+Assumes previous years have been processed before.

 After running the program, output report will be produced in folder `data/usr/yourUser/output`.

 ## Configuration